Creating eco-friendly waste solutions

 Banish founder Lottie Dalziel is helping to create new solutions for those hard-to-recycle products through the program BRAD.

-When discussing the role manufacturers have in reducing waste Lottie is hopeful that there is progress on the horizon.
+When discussing the role manufacturers have in reducing waste Lottie is hopeful there is progress on the horizon.

 “I think we’re starting to see a lot of the big players make modifications to their supply chain and packaging already.
-It makes business sense; consumers want to support brands that are doing more for the planet.”
-Lottie says.
+It makes business sense; consumers want to support brands that are doing more for the planet,” Lottie says.

 See more at: https://banish.com.au/pages/recycling-program